-Red River Paper is your choice for photo and fine art papers for black & white printing.
-While there is no such thing as an "inkjet paper for black & white", some are better than others at the task.
+Red River Paper's line of Premium Photographic inkjet media includes a number of papers popular for black & white printing.
+While there are no black & white specific inkjet paper media on the market, some are better than others at the task.
 This guide gives you expert insight into black & white printing and what papers are recommended.

 Keep in mind that the choice of paper for black & white printing is subjective and personal.
 While there are guidelines for what looks good with grayscales, in the end the choice depends on your likes and needs.
 Tone, surface texture, base stock, weight, and thickness all play an important role in your decision.
 Think about what you like.
 Next, consider what you are printing.
 Is it modern photography, an old image, or an attempt to recreate an original print?
 What you are trying to accomplish should be considered when picking papers below.